ashiklom/pecan.book/Using-Git.md

 * each commit can address 0 or 1 issue; many commits can reference an issue ([see](#link-commits-to-issues))
 * ensure that all tests are passing before anything is pushed into master.

-### Option 1: Always work in the same local branch
+### Basic Workflow: Always work in the same local branch

 1. Get the latest code from the main repository